wzdxy/learn-vscode/wordcount/test1.md

-hello
+# Hello

-This is a Ext named word count
+- This is a Ext named word count